alejandro/kronos/README.md

 # Kronos

-A dead simple scheme maker to initialize project with ease in node.js
+A dead simple project scheme maker to initialize project with ease in node.js

 ## Installation